JGCRI/pygcam/docs/source/project-xml.rst

 project.xml
 ===============

-The ``run`` sub-command is a workflow management script for GCAM.
+The ``run`` sub-command of :doc:`gcamtool` provides workflow management for GCAM.
 It reads a single XML input file that defines one or more projects, one or more groups of scenarios, one or more scenarios, and one or more workflow steps.
 The workflow steps for the chosen project and scenario(s) are run in the order defined.
-The script was developed for use with other ``gt`` sub-commands, however any scripts or programs can be called in workflow 'steps'.
+The script was developed for use with other :doc:`gcamtool` sub-commands, however any scripts or programs can be called in workflow 'steps'.

 Command-line usage is describe on the :ref:`gt run<run-label>` page.
 The ``project.xml`` file elements are described below.
+The :ref:`new <new-label>` sub-command copies a generic ``project.xml`` file into the newly created project directory, which should be modified to suit your needs.

+Note that the :ref:`run <run-label>` sub-command provides several options that list elements of the ``project.xml`` file.
+Use the ``-l``, ``-L``, and ``-g`` to list steps, scenarios, and groups, respectively.

 XML elements
 ------------